irpatel0/TARecruitmentApplication/documents/GroupReport1_Alpha.md

 ## 5. Iteration 2 - Sprint Backlog

 #### User Stories
-1. As a Student, I want to view all the details of every open SA position so that I know if I can meet the qualifications - Jake Grier
+1. As a Student, I want to view all the details of every open SA position so that I know if I can meet the qualifications - Sai Teja Sunku, Achintya Sanjay
-2. As a Student, I want to apply for the open SA positions - Ishaan Patel
+2. As a Student, I want to apply for the open SA positions - Ishaan Patel, Jake Grier
 3. As a Professor, I want to view all students applied for a SA position - Sai Teja Sunku, Achintya Sanjay

 #### Smaller Stories